This blog may contain affiliate links. Read our disclosure policy for more info.

-At Tekapo Springs you can indulge in 3 different hot pools, which, interestingly are named after popular areas in the region because they are shaped like these areas.
-Firstly, there’s Ohau at 36.5º C, second is Pukaki at 37.5º C, and Tekapo which is adults-only at 38 º C. There’s also an Aqua Play Area with two cooler pools that are great for kids. you’ll also find a steam and sauna room and a cold plunge pool.
+There’s also an Aqua Play Area with two cooler pools that are great for kids.
+I also really enjoyed lounging in their steam and sauna room before giving myself a (very brief!) dip in the cold plunge pool.
 Tekapo Springs really is the perfect place to relax for a couple of hours.

-Not forgetting the stunning views of Lake Tekapo and the surrounding mountains that can be seen from every part of the Springs.
-There’s a Day Spa on site too if you’re after a facial, massage, or one of many other treatments on offer there.
-For a cool experience go after dark.
-Although you’ll miss the views of the lake you’ll be able to stare up and see the stars!
+But let’s not forget about the stunning views of Lake Tekapo and the surrounding mountains that you can enjoy from every part of the springs.
+There’s a day spa on site too if you’re after a facial, massage, or one of many other treatments on offer there – the staff here are so lovely!

-3. Photograph the Church of Good Shepard
+3. Photograph the Church of Good Shepherd

 This adorable little church is one of my favorite places to photograph on the South Island.
-The Church of the Good Shepard is incredibly scenic with a backdrop of Lake Tekapo, and on a clear day, Mount Cook.
+The Church of the Good Shepherd is incredibly scenic with a backdrop of Lake Tekapo, and on a clear day, Mount Cook.
 It is for this reason that this church is incredibly popular with tourists.